 - are receiving care and support under Continuing Health Care (CHC) funding by the NHS

-- have needs which can be met by equipment or a minor adaptation, to help you to continue living at home
+- have needs that can be met by equipment or a minor adaptation, to help you to continue living at home